 Linux | ~/Zotero |

 The “Show Data Directory” button will always reveal the data directory currently in use and is the recommended method for finding your data directory.
-If you're unable to access the Zotero preferences, a search for the file name 'zotero.sqlite' can also help you locate the Zotero data directory.
+If you're unable to access the Zotero settings, a search for the file name 'zotero.sqlite' can also help you locate the Zotero data directory.

 macOS | /Users/<username>/Library/Application Support/Firefox/Profiles/<randomstring>/zotero Note: The /Users/<username>/Library folder is hidden by default.
 To access it, click on your desktop, hold down the Option key, and click the Finder's Go menu, and then select Library from the menu. |